Seilamuk/Seilamuk-/Android/Android-Advanced-Usage.md

 <a name="top" />
-######This section describes advanced usage and personal customization and is not mandatory for the integration.
+######This section describes advanced usage and personal customization options and is not mandatory for the integration.

 <a name="SelectBanner" />
 ##Selecting Banner Type